Conversion Optimisation Strategy & Poker

 As part of your conversion optimisation strategy have you considered using gamification on to improve the user experience and conversion?
-Why not use gamification of steps in your user journey to engage visitors and to create interest to nudge visitors towards your conversion goals.
+Why not use gamification of steps in your user journey to engage visitors and to create interest towards your conversion goals.
 This can be as simple as providing regular and positive feedback or prizes (e.g. badges or loyalty points) to recognise task completion and reward behaviour that leads towards your conversion goals.
 Make your website fun and interesting when appropriate and visitors may want to return more often.

 Remember the importance of the user experience:

 Poker sites bombard visitors with welcome bonus offers and tournaments with big prizes for the winners.
 However, for the vast majority of players who won’t be making a fortune out of poker the user experience is what matters.

 This means a good conversion optimisation strategy needs to be built around a strong value proposition.
 Use a heuristic evaluation to check how well the user journey is relevant and provides clear directional cues on interacting with the game mechanics.
 This should also identify if the application has minimised friction by avoiding distractions and anxiety.
 Urgency is also often forgotten about to nudge players to act quickly when required.

 The whole user experience needs to be pleasurable and aligned with customer expectations if you want to encourage visitors to return to your site or app.
 This is the same for any online business and is often forgotten in the rush to get short-term sales.
 The danger is that too much attention is given to fancy new product features and website changes when the basic game experience may also need some attention.
 Fix your user experience first before trying to be persuasive or personalise your site.